whl1729/note/computer/os/apue/02_unix_standardization_and_implementations.md

 #### 2.2.2 IEEE POSIX

 1. POSIX is a family of standards initially developed by the IEEE (Institute of Electrical and Electronics Engineers).
 POSIX stands for **Portable Operating System Interface**.
+It originally referred only to the IEEE Standard 1003.1-1988 — the operating system interface — but was later extended to include **many of the standards and draft standards with the 1003 designation**, including the shell and utilities (1003.2).

 2. The goal of the **1003.1** operating system interface standard is to promote the portability of applications among various UNIX System environments.
 This standard defines the services that an operating system must provide if it is to be "POSIX compliant", and has been adopted by most computer vendors.
+Although the 1003.1 standard is based on the UNIX operating system, the standard is **not restricted** to UNIX and UNIX-like systems.

+3. Because the 1003.1 standard specifies an **interface** and not an implementation, no distinction is made between system calls and library functions.
+All the routines in the standard are called **functions**.

 3. The 1988 version, IEEE Standard 1003.1-1988, was modified and submitted to the International Organization for Standardization.
 No new interfaces or features were added, but the text was revised.
 The resulting document was published as IEEE Standard **1003.1-1990**.
 This is also International Standard **ISO/IEC 9945-1:1990**.
 This standard was commonly referred to as **POSIX.1**.